legendarycode3/decentralized-stablecoin/README.md

 ## Functions
 The Decentralized Stablecoin protocol exposes a set of public and external functions through the `DSCEngine` and `DecentralizedStableCoin` contracts.
+These functions are grouped by responsibility to